msu-cmse-courses/mth314-s20-student/Announcements.md

 - []()

-**_Task 3 - get Jupyter working_**
+**_Task 3 - Get Jupyter working_**

 We will be using Jupyter notebooks for most of our student/instructor communication.
 Please attend class with the latest version of Anaconda Python installed on your computer (Anaconda includes Jupyter).
 Instructions for installing and using Anaconda and Jupyter can be found here:

 - [0000--Jupyter-Getting-Started-Guide.html](https://msu-cmse-courses.github.io/mth314-F20-student/assignments/0000--Jupyter-Getting-Started-Guide.html)

-As a backup, all students are also given accounts on the MSU jupyterhub servers [http://jupyterhub.msu.edu](http://jupyterhub.msu.edu) and [http://jupyterhub2.msu.edu](http://jupyterhub2.msu.edu).
+As a backup, all students are also given accounts on the MSU jupyterhub servers [http://jupyterhub.egr.msu.edu](http://jupyterhub.egr.msu.edu) and [http://jupyterhub2.egr.msu.edu](http://jupyterhub2.egr.msu.edu).
 Make sure you follow the directions in the above "getting started guide" and ensure that you can login and use both jupyterhub servers.

 **_Task 4 - Review Python libraries_**